Help with your Penalty Charge Notice (PCN)

-If you receive a Penalty charge notice (PCN), you can view photographs, submit a challenge or representation, or pay for your PCN online
+If you receive a Penalty charge notice (PCN), you can view photographs and submit a challenge or representation online.

 When you contact us about your PCN please include any supporting evidence.
 You can attach up to six files with a maximum size of 10MB each.

 Please ensure that you provide the following details: